Red Flag Mangyongdae Revolutionary School: History

 As of April 2012, Lt.
-Col. Kim Hak Bin is an administrator at the school.
-Ri Kyong Hui is a biology teacher.
+Col. Kim Hak Bin was an administrator at the school.
+Ri Kyong Hui was a biology teacher.

-At one time, Kim Won-ju, who was Kim Hyong-rok's third son, was assigned the position as State Security Department officer whose assignments included rooting out disloyalty to the regime among students at the ultra-elite Mangyongdae School.".
+At one time, Kim Won-ju, who was Kim Hyong-rok's third son, was assigned the position as State Security Department officer whose assignments included rooting out disloyalty to the regime among students at the ultra-elite Mangyongdae School.